Updated for Summer 2014

 Participants who visit an emergency room or urgent care center are responsible for all costs incurred.

-Bring the participant’s insurance information, credit card authorization, parent/ guardian’s consent for treatment, and medical history form.
+Bring the participant’s insurance information, credit card authorization, Consent for Treatment of a Minor form (to be completed by parent/guardian), and medical history form.

 If you’re not sure what to do, you can call the UHS Nurse Advice Line for advice about self-care or seeking care.
 See numbers above.